cse112-sp20/CartoGraphX-VS-Extension/README.md

 # ChartGraphX VS Code extension

-The ChartGraphX VS Code extension is used to track and share user-metrics inside a team workspace to be viewed on the interactive source-code map displayed on our website.
-This tool will greatly increase accountability because each developer’s work will be visible in real time.
+This is the VS code extension used to track the data needed for the Interactive source code map displayed on our website.

 ## Running the extension